-#151 is a small, young adult with a lanky body.
+#151 is a medium-sized, young adult with a lanky body.
 His coat is uniformly brown, even in July.
 He has upright and wide-set ears, a distinctly upturned and skinny muzzle, and large dark eye rings.

 #151 was classified as an independent 2.5 year-old bear in 2009.
-He is now a young adult male who will regularly visit Brooks Falls in July and fishes at the cut bank and lower Brooks River in the fall.
-However, like all bears his age, he is regularly displaced by more dominant bears at their preferred fishing locations.
+He regularly visits Brooks Falls in July and fishes at the cut bank and lower Brooks River in the fall.
+As a young adult, #151 was sometimes displaced from his preferred fishing spots.
+However, he has grown significantly in recent years.
+During 2016, he was displaced less often and was seen displaying dominance over other, younger bears more often than in previous years.

-Young adulthood can be difficult and challenging for bears.
+Young adulthood can be a difficult and challenging time for bears.
 Young adults, like #151, are consistently challenged by older, larger, and more dominant bears.
 This is a fact of life in the bear world.
-The most dominant bears are the least likely to yield space or food while less dominant, younger bears are the most likely to yield.
-The hierarchy of bears at Brooks River changes every year, however. #151 may not be very dominant now, but neither was #747 or #856 at his age.
+The most dominant bears are the least likely to yield space or food, while less dominant, younger bears are most likely to yield.
+The hierarchy of bears at Brooks River changes every year. #151 is still climbing the ladder of the bear hierarchy, so is still sometimes displaced by other, more dominant bears.